PidgeyUsedGust/fish/README.md

 This is Harpyon's original [fish.py](https://gist.github.com/anonymous/6392418) implementation, extended with debugging capabilities.
 Inspiration comes from [fishlanguage.com](http://fishlanguage.com) and the debugging functionality offered by the official  [Hexagony](https://github.com/m-ender/hexagony) interpreter.

 I really like **><>**, but lacking a proper way of debugging makes programming in it pretty hard.
 The online interpreter provides a good start, but still requires to sit trough almost all of the animation, manually pausing at the desired point.
 Furthermore, it is not guaranteed to be up all the time.

-In general, functionality of the original *fish.py* interpreter shouldn't have changed.
-Rather, two things were added as explained in the next two sections.
+This interpreter provides for more functionality when writing **><>** programs, without altering the original workings of *fish.py*.
+The next sections explain what is added.

-### Debug view
+### Debugging

 A debug view prints the program with the last executed instruction in red.
 Furthermore, it displays